 Seattle / Tacoma Juvenile Defense Attorney Court Overview

 Juvenile courts in Washington operate differently than adult courts.
 It is important to have an experienced Seattle / Tacoma juvenile criminal defense attorney in order to ensure that your child is represented competently.

 Law enforcement may arrest a juvenile if they have probable cause that a criminal offense was committed in the Seattle / Tacoma / Olympia area.
 Following arrest, and depending on the nature of the charges, the juvenile may be booked into jail or released to a guardian.

 If a juvenile is taken into custody in Tacoma or Pierce County, a judge must determine whether there is probable cause within 48 hours.
 If probable cause is found, the juvenile may be released to a guardian or the juvenile may be kept in custody.
-If the juvenile is kept in custody, the prosecutor has 72 hours (business days) to file charges.
+If the juvenile is kept in custody, the prosecutor has 72 hours (3 business days) to file charges.
 Otherwise, charges may be filed later in the future, in which case the juvenile would get a summons in the mail.

 The arraignment is usually the first court appearance.
 The juvenile will be informed of the charges he or she is facing.
 Generally, the juvenile will plead not guilty and a future court date will be set to allow the attorney to investigate and review the case.
 At the arraignment, it is possible for the juvenile to be taken into custody, or to be released with certain conditions (such as a requirement to remain at home, not miss any school, and submit to UAs etc.).
 Factors considered by the judge include the nature of the charges, criminal history, family situation, and warrant history.
 If the juvenile is kept in custody, the attorney can request that a detention review hearing be set in the near future.
 At that hearing, the juvenile’s attorney can present information to the court in order to persuade the judge to release the juvenile from custody.